christen-reinhart/24SU-COP-1000/Assignment-1-1/Pseudocode-1-2.md

 # Python Example

-# Prompt the user to enter a value
+# Prompt user to enter a value
 # num_value = int(input("Enter a value: "))

-# Multiply the user input by 10
+# Multiply user input by 10
 # result = num_value * 10

-# Output the result
+# Output result
 # print("The result is:", result)